r-devel/r-project-web/md/moderating.md

 ***Rare* Rejections:** The following are considerations some of which may well be revised in the future.

-1.  do *never* reject "professional" spam (Viagra, Stocks,...), but rather disgard it; rejecting only helps the spam mafia.
+1.  do *never* reject "professional" spam (Viagra, Stocks,...), but rather discard it; rejecting only helps the spam mafia.
 2. Maybe reject (instead of discard) \`\`mass e-mailings'' that are only very remotely related to the R software or the R community.\
      I would approve "Computational Statistics" conference announcements, but not a general ISI or JSM conference announcement.
 I might **reject** that, in the hope the sender will learn.\
      This *is* a matter of taste though, and moderators will slightly differ here.